Overview

 1. Apply online at the UM Graduate School.
 Application fee of $85.

-1. A cover letter that identifies interests, suggests possible research projects, states career goals and identifies a UM Biology faculty sponsor
+1. A statement of purpose that identifies interests, suggests possible research projects, states career goals and identifies a UM Biology faculty sponsor

 2. Copies of any research papers (e.g., publications, manuscripts, senior reports, etc.)